 Bedtime Rituals for Healthy Teeth and Gums

-While we often associate dental care with our morning routines, the care you provide before slipping into sleep is equally important.
-As you wind down for the night, dedicating a few minutes to your teeth and gums can have a lasting positive impact.
+While we often associate dental care with our morning routines, performing a full dental care routine before you slip into sleep is equally important.
+As you wind down for the night, dedicating a few minutes to your teeth and gums will have a lasting positive impact on both your oral and overall health.

 What happens in your mouth overnight while you sleep?

-While you sleep, several significant changes occur in your mouth that can impact your oral health.
+While you sleep, several changes occur in your mouth that can significantly impact your oral health.

 Reduced saliva flow